-- With reference to National Disaster Management Authority (NDMA) guidelines, discuss the measures to be adopted to mitigate the impact of the recent incidents of cloudbursts in many places of Uttarakhand.
+- With reference to the National Disaster Management Authority (NDMA) guidelines, discuss the measures to be adopted to mitigate the impact of the recent incidents of cloudbursts in many places of Uttarakhand.

-- The frequency of urban floods due to high intensity rainfall is increasing over the years.
+- The frequency of urban floods due to high-intensity rainfall is increasing over the years.
 Discussing the reasons for urban floods. highlight the mechanisms for preparedness to reduce the risk during such events.

 2017 UPSC question: